John III Sobieski: Commander

-By 26 May 1656 he received the position of the chorąży koronny (Standard-bearer of the Crown).
+By 26 May 1656, he received the position of the chorąży koronny (Standard-bearer of the Crown).
 During the three-day-long battle of Warsaw of 1656, Sobieski commanded a 2,000-man strong regiment of Tatar cavalry.
 He took part in a number of engagements over the next two years, including the Siege of Toruń in 1658.
-In 1659 he was elected a deputy to the Sejm (Polish parliament), and was one of the Polish negotiators of the Treaty of Hadiach with the Cossacks.
-In 1660 he took part in the last offensive against the Swedes in Prussia, and was rewarded with the office of starost of Stryj.
+In 1659, he was elected a deputy to the Sejm (Polish parliament), and was one of the Polish negotiators of the Treaty of Hadiach with the Cossacks.
+In 1660, he took part in the last offensive against the Swedes in Prussia, and was rewarded with the office of starost of Stryj.
 Soon afterward he took part in the war against the Russians, participating in the Battle of Slobodyshche and Battle of Lyubar, and later that year he again was one of the negotiators of a new treaty with the Cossacks (the Treaty of Cudnów).

 Through personal connections, he became a strong supporter of the French faction in the Polish royal court, represented by Queen Marie Louise Gonzaga.
-His pro-French allegiance was reinforced in 1665, when he married Marie Casimire Louise de la Grange d'Arquien and was promoted to the rank of Grand Marshal of the Crown.
+His pro-French allegiance was reinforced in 1665, when he married Marie Casimire Louise de la Grange d'Arquien and was promoted to the rank of the Crown Grand Marshal.

-In 1662 he was again elected a deputy to the Sejm, and took part in the work on reforming the military.
+In 1662, he was again elected a deputy to the Sejm, and took part in the work on reforming the military.
 He was also a member of the Sejm in 1664 and 1665.
 In between he participated in the Russian campaign of 1663.
 Sobieski remained loyal to the King during the Lubomirski Rebellion of 1665–66, though it was a difficult decision for him.
 He participated in the Sejm of 1665, and after some delays, accepted the prestigious office of the Marshal of the Crown on 18 May that year.
 Around late April or early May 1666 he received another high office of the Commonwealth, that of the Field Crown Hetman.
 Soon afterward, he was defeated at the Battle of Mątwy, and signed the Agreement of Łęgonice on 21 July, which ended the Lubomirski Rebellion.